My Sewing Story

 At Teach You To Sew my product review process is simple.
 I find what I consider to be the best products on Amazon or other affiliate sites for the topic at hand.

 My site is a review aggregate site, so we summarize the products that we feel are best for the article topic.
-Please note that we do not test the items ourselves.
+Please note that we do not test the items ourselves in all instances.